kevinmkchin/ADK/README.md

   - Integrated editor allows for working very close to the final product compared to using an external editor
   - Directly placing entities (which is possible because the editor is integrated) means levels aren't confined to a grid
   - Configure sprites, collisions, and animations all within the editor
+- **Code Reflection**
+  - Expose class fields to the editor.
+This is very useful in level creation; for example you can change the speed of certain enemies from within the editor.
+This means different instances of the same enemy class can have varying speeds.
+Reflection is very powerful.
 - **Animation System**
   - Easy to configure multiple animations from a single spritesheet
 - **Collisions**